 - If you think another business may be infringing on your mark, it’s important to take quick action.
 Because stopping infringement is so important, though, it’s best to work with a trademark attorney who can evaluate the situation and take the appropriate action.
 In many cases, a cease-and-desist letter drafted by your attorney is enough to put the infringer on notice, but occasionally more formal legal action will need to be taken.
-Read more about reporting trademark infringement in our post here.

 Common Misunderstandings about Filing Trademarks for Mesa Businesses

 - Only large businesses benefit from trademark registration.

 - A trademark registered with the USPTO provides important protections to all businesses, regardless of size.
 Small businesses that rely on customer recognition and brand loyalty could lose customers and profits if another business uses their trademark.
 They could also be restricted from expanding to other areas if a similar mark is already in use there.
 Gerben Law Firm works with both large and small businesses, offering professional trademark services for a reasonable flat rate.